About Us

 Sound engineer, video editor, graphic designer

-Cameron Quon is a third-year medical student at the Western Michigan Homer Stryker M.D.
+Cameron Quon is an internal medicine resident at the University of Southern California/Los Angeles General Medical Center.
+He graduated medical school from the Western Michigan Homer Stryker M.D.
 School of Medicine.
 Before coming to medical school he studied Broadcast Journalism at the University of Southern California as a Stamps Foundation Scholar, graduating in 2017.

 Prior to medical school, Cameron worked as a journalist and through this podcast he continues to pursue the intersection between medicine, media, and journalism.